 the buyer's edge in any deal

-is the will to walk away.
+is the one who will walk away.

-My Poppy he kept bird dogs
+My Poppy kept bird dogs

-and they were not his pets.
+and they were not their pets.

 Working dogs are different,